 Homeless Shelter Placement Requirements

-Homeless clients who decline a shelter placement as their GA housing benefit are considered to have declined the GA housing benefit and are not eligible for a monetary housing benefit payment.
+Homeless clients who decline a shelter placement as their General Assistance (GA) housing benefit are considered to have declined the GA housing benefit and are not eligible for a monetary housing benefit payment.
 If a client provides a sworn statement that accepting a shelter placement is not a possible option for them, they may be able to receive a monetary payment in the full amount of their housing benefit.
-Refer to Payment chapter.
+Refer to the Payment chapter.

 Director’s Exception for Homeless Shelter Placement Requirements